ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

 # Prometheus

 If you aren't familiar with Prometheus, it's a monitoring system based on a time series database that has become the standard tool to use to monitor both Kubernetes, as well as the workloads running inside of it.
 While discussing all the features of Prometheus is outside the scope of this blog post (maybe in the future?), I highly encourage you to check it out if you haven't already.
-Coupling this with [Grafana](https://grafana.com/) can give you some insanely powerful visibility in the health and status of your Kubernetes cluster.
+Coupling this with [Grafana](https://grafana.com/) can give you insanely powerful visibility in the health and status of both your Kubernetes cluster applications.

 For the purpose of this blog post, we're going to leverage Prometheus as the collector of the metrics from the RabbitMQ exporter and in turn, the endpoint that the Prometheus Adapter will use to expose the metrics via the Kubernetes API.